 Unguarded machinery, unprotected trenches, and workers entering confined or hazardous areas.

 Tech solution: Cameras monitor trench worksites for unauthorized entry and verify shoring/sloping before entry.
-AI detects missing guards on machines and can alert when workers are too close to pinch points—helping prevent crushing and amputation incidents.
+AI detects missing guards on machines and can alert when workers are too close to pinch points—helping reduce the risk of crushing and amputation incidents.

 Contact with Moving Machinery